gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/12v-solenoid-valve-02.jpg" caption="A 12V solenoid valve.
-62 of these were used to control the flow of UV-reactive tonic water or air through the pipes." caption-position="bottom" width="320px" >}}
+62 of these were used to control the flow of UV-reactive tonic water or air through the pipes."  width="320px" >}}